Resources While Kids are Home

 • Washington Elementary School, 960 E. Teague Avenue, Fresno

 Children can pick up meals with or without a parent; however, parents cannot pick up meals without their children present.
 Dietary restrictions cannot be accommodated during this time, and meals must be eaten off site.
-Bus stop deliveries: Cameron & Oakview, Douglas & Gowdy at 11:30 a.m.
-Visit vusd.org for more bus stop deliveries.
-For further information, please call Visalia Unified School District’s Nutritional Services Department at 730-7871.
+Bus stop deliveries: Cameron & Oakview at 11:30 a.m., Douglas & Gowdy at 11:30 a.m.
+All regular stops for Annie R. Mitchell, Elbow Creek, Goshen, Ivanhoe, and Linwood 4 hours after regular morning bus stop pick-up time.
+For further information, please visit vusd.org or call Visalia Unified School District’s Nutritional Services Department at 730-7871.

 Yosemite Unified School District